Bonaire International Airport (also known as Flamingo Airport)

-The airport is open 24 hours a day, 365 days a year.
+The airport is open 365 days a year.
 Taxis are available just outside the arrival area, while several vehicle rental companies are located on site.
 Additional rental companies offer shuttles to their offices.

 Short-Term and Long-Term Parking Rates

-After the first hour: USD 1.00 per hour (or partial hour)
+For the first and second half hour, USD 1.00 per half hour

 Restaurants and souvenir shops are located in both the public area as well as the departure lounge.

 Additional shops are located in the departure lounge and include a perfume shop and liquor store (which sells liquor, tobacco, and Dutch cheeses).

 Public telephones are available for making credit card calls, collect calls, calling card calls, and prepaid card calls.

 A departure tax, also known as a Passenger Facility Charge (PFC), must be paid by all passengers departing Bonaire.
 The tax for all international destinations is USD $35.00 per person and is included in all tickets purchased for travel to Bonaire.

 Departure taxes to domestic destinations (Curacao, Sint Maarten, Saba, St. Eustatius, or Aruba) is $9.00 per person.
 Note that in many cases the international tax FROM these locations may be already included in the ticket price for flights originating at those airports, so there’s no need to pay for the international tax twice if connecting via a different airline in Curacao, Sint Maarten, or Aruba.